 Florida Tech competes in 20 NCAA Division II sports, 12 offer athletic scholarships: baseball, football, men’s soccer,women’s soccer, softball, men’s rowing and women’s crew, men’s basketball, women’s basketball, women’s lacrosse, men’s swimming, women’s swimming.
 For more information on athletic scholarships, please contact the athletic department.

 Family grants are available to both domestic (U.S.) and international students.

 Sons and daughters of Florida Tech alumni, enrolling in a full-time undergraduate program at Florida Tech, are eligible for a $2,500 grant.
 This award is renewable for up to four years.
 This award is given in addition to any merit scholarship earned by the student.

 Only students who complete the FAFSA will be considered for Florida Tech Need-Based Grants.
-The value of these grants varies depending on a student's level of need.
+The value of these grants varies depending on a student's level of unmet need after all other scholarships, grants are awarded.
 International students are not eligible for these grants.